LGBTQ culture in Baltimore: Judaism

 Baltimore has a large population of LGBT Jews.
 JQ Baltimore is a Baltimore-based organization that fights for LGBT inclusion within the Jewish community.
-Mindy Dickler, an Orthodox Jewish mother, co-founded JQ Baltimore after her son came out as gay on during Rosh Hashanah.
+Mindy Dickler, an Orthodox Jewish mother, co-founded JQ Baltimore after her son came out as gay during Rosh Hashanah.
 Many Reform, Reconstructionist and Conservative synagogues in Baltimore are accepting of the LGBT community.
 Rabbi Mark Loeb, senior rabbi at Beth El Congregation, a Conservative synagogue in Baltimore, has welcomed LGBT Jews by stating that "We're telling the community of gay Jews that there are many rabbis in the R.A. inclined to serve them as fellow Jews."

 Unlike major metropolitan areas such as New York City and San Francisco, Baltimore has fewer resources for Orthodox Jewish parents of LGBT children.
 LGBT Orthodox Jewish organizations such as Eshel have tried to fill this gap by organizing meetings and Shabbatons for LGBT Orthodox Jews and their families and supporters.